project-lux/lux-middletier/test/endpoints/testing-notes.md

 We want:

+1. Specify `--base-url` to _the_ environment we want to test.
+2. Specify `--name` and `--description` to values that align with the environment and configuration being tested.
-1. Use `nohup` to prevent the process terminating upon logging off the instance / losing VPN connection.
+3. Use `nohup` to prevent the process terminating upon logging off the instance / losing VPN connection.
-2. Provide a name and description for the test run, which will help us be a little bit more organized.
-3. Save the response bodies but *not* embed them into the HTML report as that's asking too much.
+4. Save the response bodies but *not* embed them into the HTML report as that's asking too much.
-4. Not restrict by provider or endpoint.
+5. Not restrict by provider or endpoint.
-5. Do a dry run to verify we like our settings.
+6. Do a dry run to verify we like our settings.
-6. *Potentially* capture STDERR and STDOUT to a file
+7. *Potentially* capture STDERR and STDOUT to a file
     * We could do so by adding `> nohup.txt 2>&1` in front of the ampersand.
     * If we do, consider using a test-specific filename.
     * The concern is this file will get very large as the URL of every request is sent to STDOUT.